Talha Mahmood: Career

 He is the founder and chairman of ACM Group, Pakistan's largest manufacturer of batteries.

-He is Deputy Parliamentary Leader of JUI-F (Jamiat Ulema-e-Islam).
-Additionally, he holds key responsibilities as the Chairperson of the Senate Standing Committee for Narcotics Control and Interior.
+He was Deputy Parliamentary Leader of JUI-F (Jamiat Ulema-e-Islam).
+Additionally, he held key responsibilities as the Chairperson of the Senate Standing Committee for Narcotics Control and Interior.

 Furthermore, he contributes his expertise as a member of several important Senate standing committees, including Senate Standing Committee on Cabinet Secretariat and Capital Administration and Development, Petroleum and Natural Resources, and Ministry of Finance.

 He was successfully re-elected to the Senate in the 2018 Senate election, ensuring his membership in the upper house until March 2024.

 Alongside his political engagements, he is also associated with the Talha Mahmood Foundation.

 He contested the 2024 Pakistani general election from NA-1 Upper Chitral-cum-Lower Chitral as a candidate of JUI-F, but was unsuccessful.
 He received 43,127 votes and was defeated by Abdul Latif, an independent candidate.

 On 26 March 2024, he joined the Pakistan People's Party (PPP) after spending the first 18 years of his political career with JUI-F (Jamiat Ulema-e-Islam).

-In August 2025, Talha Mahmood was once again elected to the Senate of Pakistan, this time as a candidate of the Pakistan People's Party (PPP), following a seat-sharing agreement between the provincial government and opposition parties in the Khyber Pakhtunkhwa Assembly.
-He received 17 votes and secured one of the general seats during the delayed Senate elections originally scheduled for March 2024.
-The elections were postponed due to legal disputes over reserved seat allocations and were held after the Supreme Court's intervention.
+In August 2025, Talha Mahmood was re-elected to the Senate of Pakistan, this time as a candidate of the Pakistan People's Party (PPP).
+His election came under a seat-sharing arrangement between the provincial government and opposition parties in the Khyber Pakhtunkhwa Assembly.

+He secured one of the general seats by receiving 17 votes in the delayed Senate elections, which were originally scheduled for March 2024.
+The elections were postponed due to legal disputes over the allocation of reserved seats and were eventually held following intervention by the Supreme Court of Pakistan.